apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

 -  securitygroupids: The UUID of security groups, separated by a single comma character (,).
 This is valid only if the network provider is Netscaler.

-To apply the new AutoScale VM Profile, open the AutoScale VM Group details, then click the Enable AutoScale VM Group button.

 Adding an AutoScale policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~